Settings

 )

-settings = Settings(geom_path="path/to/geometry.obj", zones=[ZoneConfig(binning)])
+settings = Settings(zones=[ZoneConfig(binning)])

-mp = MultiProblem(settings)
+mp = MultiProblem(settings, geoms)

 mp.solve()